 Sales in the Asset Management Solutions segment decreased by \$62.4 million to \$215.2 million, or 22.5%, for the year ended December 31, 2023 compared to 2022, due to a \$20.6 million decrease in revenues from Aircraft, and a \$41.8 million decrease in revenues from Engines.
 The decrease in Aircraft revenue is primarily attributable to decreased activity in the B747 and B757 product lines due to lower Flight Equipment sales in the amount of \$21.1 million resulting from softer demand in the freighter market, and lower leasing revenue of \$6.3 million, partly offset by higher USM sales.
-The decrease in Engines revenue is primarily attributable to decreased activity in the RB211 and CF6-80 product lines as a result of lower Flight Equipment sales of \$40.4 million, and lower leasing revenue of \$7.9 million, partially offset by higher USM sales.
+The decrease in Engines revenue is primarily attributable to decrease of \$40.4 million, and lower leasing revenue of \$7.9 million, partially offset by higher USM sales.